AdaRoseCannon/pwa-talks/hack.md

 It is okay for a user on iOS Safari because although there is no service worker so no offline or push notifications they still get a great experience regardless.

+As browsers get more features they will recieve a better expereince.

 * Not all browsers support push notifications that is okay
 * Not all browsers support service workers that is okay